raul-sauco/ramo-space-shooter/README.md

 ![Lemmings screen](res/lemmings.jpeg)

+_The classic Lemmings game, first in Amiga then ported to other systems._

 **Why?** This was one of my favorite games back on its day, and I feel like it could still be very fun to play even in the original form, even more so with some twists.

 **Why not?** This game introduces many aspects that are very different to the style that I developed before.
 I wasn't completely sure I could produce a good quality game in the amount of time available.